RadialDevGroup/ombudsman/developer_lead/PULL_REQUEST_TEMPLATE.md

 # Definition of Done (Development)

 - [ ] This PR has appropriate test coverage.
+- [ ] This PR requires a Selenium test (e.g. browser-specific bugs or complicated UI bugs).
 - [ ] This PR has been tested for responsive design (on landscape/portrait, mobile, iPhone X, tablet, desktop, retina, IE11, Edge, Firefox, Chrome).
+- [ ] This PR has been manually tested against the project for [visual consistency](#this-should-exist-for-your-project).
 - [ ] This PR has been manually tested by another developer.
-[Link to QA Guide](#this-should-exist)
+[Link to QA Guide](#this-should-exist-for-your-project)
-- [ ] This PR has been manually tested against the project for visual consistency.
+- [ ] This PR will work in a desirable way when offline.
-- [ ] This PR requires a Selenium test (e.g. browser-specific bugs or complicated UI bugs).
+- [ ] This PR requires a migration.
+- [ ] This PR will require changes to the Salesforce schema.
 - [ ] `a` tags do not have hrefs (Cordova/any).
 - [ ] New image sizes must be generated (on S3).
-- [ ] Screenshots have been (added to/updated in) the marketing folder (if applicable).
+- [ ] Screenshots have been added to the marketing folder (if applicable).
-- [ ] This PR will work in a desirable and clear way when offline.
 - [ ] Environment variables have been updated in the example file (application.yml.example).
 - [ ] Environment variables have been updated on all deployments:
   - [ ] Netlify